 Transitioning from residential aged care

-If you care for a participant living in or at risk of entering residential aged care, encourage them to contact their support coordinator or the NDIS to explore alternative home and living options.
+You can encourage them to contact their support coordinator or NDIS planner to find out about and explore alternative home and living options.

-We can help them explore alternative home and living options to residential aged care, so that they can continue to exercise choice and control over where and how they live, with the right funded supports.
+The specialist YPIRAC team can help the participant to explore alternative home and living options so they can continue to exercise choice and control over where and how they live, with the right funded supports.

 This page current as of